saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ## 10 PRODUCTIVITY    Others             262
     ## # … with 23 more rows

+As shown in the above table, we can see that the top 6 cateogies are in one level and the others are stored in another
+    level.

     ## Warning: Factor `Android Ver` contains implicit NA, consider using
     ## `forcats::fct_explicit_na`